 Giving back is core to Central Bank of Kansas City’s mission.
-As a six-decade member of the community, it’s just one of the many ways we invest in Kansas City.
-Through outreach committee, the Harmon-Huwaldt Project, our team makes personal connections with our those in need in the KC area.
+As a seven-decade member of the community, it’s just one of the many ways we invest in Kansas City.
+Through outreach efforts, our team makes personal connections with our those in need in the KC area.
 We believe that investing in strong communities takes one-on-one, person-to-person action.
 It also takes strategy, and collaboration with our neighbors.
 Central Bank Kansas City is proud to be involved with multiple organizations and councils that improve life for many in our hometown.

 Memorable ProjectsOne of our first projects was collecting produce and making fruit baskets for the DUMAS Center, a long term care facility on Benton Boulevard—bringing a bit of sunshine to their senior residents.

 To honor our friend Eddie Huwaldt, we regularly visit the Kansas City Hospice House.
 A team of Central Bank colleagues prepare and serve a dinner to the families visiting their loved ones in hospice.
 We also have crafted handmade “hospice hearts,” which they hang on the door knobs of hospice rooms.
 We also have served meals at Ronald McDonald House and Bishop Sullivan Center.

 During the holiday season, we get busy.
 Some of our favorite holiday memories are adopting families from area non-profits like Operation Breakthrough, The Children's Place and Catholic Charities.
 Our cb staff love picking out gifts for the whole family - clothing and toys to brighten their holidays.